 Traditionally, Black Friday is the first Friday immediately after Thanksgiving in the US, when retailers begin the holiday shopping season.

-This means that Black Friday 2019 will officially start on November 29.
+This means that Black Friday 2020 will officially start on November 27 – though the deals typically begin flooding in during the preceding week.

-Cyber Monday, on the other hand always falls on the Monday immediately after Thanksgiving, which means it will take place on December 2, 2019.
+Cyber Monday always falls on the Monday immediately after Thanksgiving, which means it will take place on November 30.

 As you've probably guessed from the name, Cyber Monday is a purely online affair, The term was coined by Ellen Davis and Scott Silverman of the US National Retail Federation and Shop.org, and it was a deliberate move to promote online shopping back in 2005 when the Internet was in its infancy.

-It was intended to help smaller retailers compete with the big names who were harping on about Black Friday, although of course those big names promptly jumped on the Cyber Monday bandwagon, too.
+It was intended to help smaller retailers compete with the big names who were harping on about Black Friday, although those big names promptly jumped on the Cyber Monday bandwagon, too.

 Because of this, it can be hard to discern an actual difference between the two dates; after all, with deals happening all through November, Black Friday and Cyber Monday can feel like one homogenized monster sales event.

-That's not completely untrue, either – however, there are a few key differences between Black Friday and Cyber Monday, which are useful to know before you go on your yearly buying frenzy.
+That's not completely untrue, either – however, there are a few key differences between Black Friday and Cyber Monday, which are useful to know as you scope out the deals that are still available compared against what is to come.

 What's the difference between Black Friday and Cyber Monday?

-Both sales events will have plenty of fantastic tech deals, whether you’re looking for a new laptop or a pair of swish noise-canceling headphones.
-However, there are some instances where it might be better to wait for December 2 to make your purchases.
+Much of this comes down to branding, as both sales events will have plenty of fantastic tech deals, whether you’re looking for a new laptop or a pair of swish noise-cancelling headphones.

-Cyber Monday is also typically a good time to find deals on small appliances and white goods, so if you're looking for a new microwave, it's a good idea to hold off until then.
+Cyber Monday is also typically a good time to find deals on small appliances and white goods, so if you're looking for a new microwave, check when your favorite household store begins its Cyber Monday sale.

 If you see a fantastic Black Friday deal that ticks all your boxes, we’d recommend going for it – products can sell out in a matter of minutes, and you can usually return the item if you see a better deal on Cyber Monday.

-While we can’t predict exactly which products will be discounted, we can make a few educated guesses based on last year’s Cyber Monday deals.
+While we can’t predict exactly which products will be discounted when Cyber Monday fully arrives, we can make a few educated guesses based on last year’s Cyber Monday deals.

-The best way to do this is to make yourself a wishlist; it doesn't have to be retailer-specific – just have an idea of what you're looking to buy this November.
+The best way to do this is to make yourself a wishlist; it doesn't have to be retailer-specific – just have an idea of what you're looking to buy during this last week of deals.
 For example, do you need a new soundbar to complement your entertainment system?
 Are you looking for a budget-friendly work laptop?